Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is on the building mode screen and there is at least one brick in the map

 **Postconditions:**
-* The brick places in the given position
+* The brick was placed in the given position
-* Brick object *brick* is get
+* Brick object *brick* was gotten
 * brick.position becomes position

 ---